 Next, Click “Add Account”

 An email will be sent to your custom email hosting account which will look similar to this:

-Next, enter the code to the Gmail pop up to verify your email address
+Next, click on the link to verify your email address

 Step 4: Choose how you want to use this email address.

 Go to Settings > Accounts and Import > Send Mail As